fastai/fastai/README.md

 ## Docker
 #### Requirements
-You need [nvidia-docker2](https://github.com/NVIDIA/nvidia-docker) to be run the fastai image.
-Version 1 of nvidia-docker works just find, but you have to change the docker run script yourself.
+You need [nvidia-docker2](https://github.com/NVIDIA/nvidia-docker) to run the fastai image.
+Version 1 of nvidia-docker works just find, but you have to adapt the docker run script yourself.

 #### Build fastai image
 Run the following line at the fastai directory: